asavinov/intelligent-trading-bot/README.md

 The first number is the latest close price.
 The score -0.26 means that it is very likely to see the price 1-2% lower than the current close price during next few hours.
 The three decrease signs mean three 0.5 steps after the threshold 0.15.

-# Signaler
+# Signaler service

-The signaler performs the following steps to make a decision about buying or selling an asset:
+Every minute, the signaler performs the following steps to make a prediction about whether the price is likely to increase or decrease:
-* Retrieve the latest data from the server
+* Retrieve the latest data from the server and update the current data window which includes some history
-* Compute derived features based on the latest history
+* Compute derived features based on the nearest history collected (which now includes the latest data)
-* Apply several (previously trained) ML models by forecasting some future values (not necessarily prices) which are also treated as (more complex) derived features
+* Apply several (previously trained) ML models by forecasting some future values (not necessarily prices) which are also treated as (more complex) derived features.
+We apply several forecasting models (currently, Gradient Boosting, Neural network, and Linear regression) to several target variables describing future decrease, future increase with different horizons
-* Aggregate the results of forecasting produced by different ML models by computing the final score which reflects the strength of the upward or downward trend.
+* Aggregate the results of forecasting produced by different ML models and compute the final score which reflects the strength of the upward or downward trend.
+Here we use many previously computed scores as inputs and derive one output score.
+Currently, it is implemented as an aggregation procedure but it could be based on a dedicated ML model trained on previously collected scores and the target variable.
 Positive score means growth and negative score means fall
-* Apply a previously trained signal model to make a decision about buying or selling.
-The signal models are trained separately and are relatively simple in comparison to the forecasting ML models
+* Use the final score for notifications

+Notes:
-The final result of the signaler is the score (between -1 and +1) and the signal (BUY or SELL).
-The score can be used for further decisions while signal is supposed to be used for executing real transactions.
+* The final result of the signaler is the score (between -1 and +1).
+The score should be used for further decisions about buying or selling by taking into account other parameters and data sources.
+* For the signaler service to work, trained models have to be available and stored in the model folder `model_folder`.
+The models are trained in batch mode and the process is described in the corresponding section.

 Starting the service: `python3 -m service.server -c config.json`

 # Training machine learning models

+For the signaler service to work, a number of ML models must be trained and the model files available for the service.
+All scripts run in batch mode by loading some input data and storing some output files.
+The scripts are implemented in the `scripts` module.

 The following batch scripts are used to train the models needed by the signaler:
 * Download the latest historic data: `python -m scripts.download_data -c config.json`
+  * The result is one output file with the name pattern: `{symbol}-{freq}-klines.csv`
+  * It uses Binance API but you can use any other data source or download data manually using other scripts
 * Merge several historic datasets into one dataset: `python -m scripts.merge_data -c config.json`
+  * This script solves two problems: 1) there could be other sources like depth data or futures 2) a data source may have gaps so we need to produce a regular time raster in the output file
+  * The result is one output file with the name pattern: `{symbol}-{freq}.csv`
 * Generate feature matrix: `python -m scripts.generate_features -c config.json`
+  * This script computes all dervied features and labels defined programmatically
+  * The result is one output file with the name pattern: `{symbol}-{freq}-features.csv`
+  * It may take hours to compute because it runs in non-incremental mode, that is, computes the features for all the available data even if only the latest small portion was really updated
 * Train prediction models: `python -m scripts.train_predict_models -c config.json`

-There exist also batch scripts for hyper-parameter tuning and signal model generation based on backtesting:
+  * This script uses all input features and all generated labels to train several ML models with pre-defined hyper-parameters
+  * Hyper-parameter tuning is not part of this procedure, that is, it is assumed that we already have good hyper-parameters
+  * The results are stored as multiple model files in the model folder and the file names encode the following model dimensions: label being used as a target variable like `high_10`, input data like `k` (klines) or `f` (futures), algorithm like `gb` (gradient boosting), `nn` (neural network) or `lc` (linear classifier).
+  * The model folder also contains `metrics.txt` with the scores of the trained models

+# Hyper-parameter tuning

+There are two problems:
+* How to choose best hyper-parameters for our ML models.
+This problem can be solved in a classical way, e.g., by grid search.
+For example, for Gradient Boosting, we train the model on the same data using different hyper-parameters and then select those showing best score.
+This approach has one drawback - we optimize it for best score which is not trading performance, which means that the trading performance is not guaranteed to be good (and in fact it will not be good).
+Yet, we do not have any other approach.
+As a workaround, we use this score as an intermediate feature with the goal to optimize trading performance on later stages.
+* If we compute the final aggregated score (like +0.21), then the question is should we buy, sell or do nothing?
+In fact, it is the most difficult question.
+To help answer it, additional scripts were developed for backtesting and optimizing buy-sell signal generation:
   * Generate rolling predictions which simulate what we do by regularly re-training the models and using them for prediction: `python -m scripts.generate_rolling_predictions -c config.json`
   * Train signal models for choosing best thresholds for sell-buy signals which produce best performance on historic data: `python -m scripts.train_signal_models -c config.json`

+Yet, this advanced level of data analysis is work in progress, and it is also the most challenging part because here we cannot rely on the conventional ML approach.
+The goal is to find parameters to optimize the trading strategy which is a sequence of buy and sell transaction.
+Such a scenario is difficult to formally describe in conventional ML terms.
+The provided scripts are aimed at helping in such optimizations because they can generate data and then test different trading (currently, rule-based) strategies.

 # Configuration parameters